CREward: A Type-Specific Creativity Reward Model: Methodology

 \subsection{Human Benchmark}

 We first conduct a human evaluation of creativity on a small benchmark dataset.
 Five annotators with design expertise participated in the study.
 All of them have more than four years of design training, ranging from PhD students to practitioners with up to nine years of industry experience.
-Since assigning absolute scores can be unstable, we instead ask annotators to perform pairwise comparisons between two images.
+Since assigning absolute scores can be inconsistent even for a single annotator, we instead ask annotators to perform pairwise comparisons between image pairs.
 To construct the benchmark dataset, we first generate 5,000 creative images per object using generative models and manually select 20 images that represent diverse levels of creativity across different types.
-Additionally, we include 5 normal images generated with the prompt ``\textit{a {obj}}" as the least creative samples, resulting in a total of 25 images per object.
+Additionally, we include 5 normal images generated with the prompt ``\textit{a/an \{obj\}}'' as the least creative samples, resulting in a total of 25 images per object.
 We conduct the human evaluation on five objects: \textit{chair, car, handbag, bowl,} and \textit{vase}.

 We randomly sample 100 image pairs, ensuring that each image appears exactly 8 times.
 Before the ranking process begins, we provide annotators with detailed descriptions (as shown in Figure~\ref{fig:types}) to aid their understanding of each creativity type.
 For each pair, annotators are asked to choose the image that appears more creative for a given type or to select \textit{Tie} if they cannot decide, as illustrated in Figure~\ref{fig:method_overview} (b).
-Based on the preference labels from the annotators, we get the winning rate for each of 25 images.
+We additionally ask annotators to evaluate overall creativity to analyze its correlation with each creativity type.
+Given the preference labels from the annotators, the winning rate for each of the 25 images is computed as the proportion of pairwise comparisons in which the image is preferred, with normalization by the total number of appearances (8 in our case).
 We systematically break ties, by assigning `win' to the sample with higher winning rate.
 Then we rank the samples according to the winning rate.
 The Inter-Human column in Table~\ref{tab:quantitative} shows the mean Spearman’s rank correlation among annotators, averaged over the five objects.
 We observe that geometry-based creativity yields higher agreement, whereas texture-based creativity appears to be more subjective.